-Once a boy band star with N’SYNC, Justin Timberlake is now on his own as a successful musician and actor.
-On SNL over the past decade, has proven his comedy bona fides.
+Once a boy band star with NSYNC, Justin Timberlake is now on his own as a successful musician and actor.
+When appearing on Saturday Night Live over the past decade, he has proven he has legit comedy chops.

 While Timberlake says he doesn’t get nervous before playing massive stadiums full of adoring fans, he does admit to suffering issues with mental health.

 In an interview with Collider, the artist was asked if he has the type of OCD where he feels the needs to fix things.
 Timberlake responded, “I have OCD mixed with ADD, you try living with that.”

 Comedian, showman, and current judge on the show America’s Got Talent, Howie Mandel is one of the most outspoken famous people with OCD, specifically about being a germaphobe.
 He even wrote a book about it entitled, “Here’s the Deal, Don’t Touch Me.”

 Mandel says he struggled as a child because his symptoms didn’t have a name or diagnosis.
 “So, in my case, they were called Howie,” he wrote in Additude.